How to Print and Cut with Silhouette

 Show Cut Border: ON

-*Check to be sure the width and height settings also match your media size.
+*Check to be sure the width and height settings also match your paper size.
 If they don’t, go to File>Print Page Setup and double-check the media size in your printer settings.
 While you are getting started, it’s best to stick with standard-size (letter or A4) media.